Tips for Cleaning Your AC System

 2. Check Your Filter

-Unsure when you last replaced yours?
-Take it out and angle it toward the light.
-If light isn’t visible, replace it.
+Not sure when you last checked yours?
+Remove it and angle it toward the light.
+If there’s no light visible, buy a new one.

 3. Clean the Inside